 Skip to code content (skip section selection)

-(1) Every lot shall abut or front on a public or private street that complies with all applicable standards of this article.
+(1) Every lot shall abut or front on a public or private street that complies with all applicable standards of this chapter.

 (2) Lot sites, shapes, and locations shall be made with due regard to topographic conditions, contemplated uses, and the surrounding areas.
 All lots approved after January 6, 1997 shall contain the minimum required lot width of the applicable zoning district within 50 feet of the street right-of-way adjoining the front yard.